BetterThanTomorrow/calva/README.md

 ## Connecting to the REPL

-Clojure 4 VS Code will automatically connect to the nrepl session, but it does not start the repl for you.
+Calva defaults to automatically connecting to a running nrepl session, it does not start the repl for you.
 Start it from the terminal/command prompt if it is not running.
 Leiningen users do it like so:

 ```
 $ lein repl